 Freya Holmes: this year Freya has won a total of 13 gold medals in numerous national and international championship in Kick Boxing.

-Last year she was the U11-U12 World champion and this year after being moving up to the U13-U15 category is the current National and international Champion.
+Last year she was the U11-U12 World champion and this year after being moving up to the U13-U15 category, is the current National and International Champion.

 Tahlia Mulleague: Tahlia has had a great year within her chosen sport of Swimming.
 She is an all rounder within the sport and pushes herself with every opportunity given to her.
-She has represented the City of Sheffield swim team where she travelled to Portsmouth where she gained PB’s in all of her strokes.
-She has also won 4 gold medals at NoThrills and 2 bronze medals at Leeds Summer meet.
+She has represented the City of Sheffield swim team where she travelled to Portsmouth and gained PB’s in all of her strokes.
+She has also won 4 gold medals at NoThrills and 2 bronze medals at the Leeds Summer meet.
 She is a wonderful student and has a chance to win more at the Sheffield Summer meet, along with medal barring at the English National Championships this summer.
 We wish you all the best!!!

 Josh Green: throughout his years at Westfield, Josh has taken part in several different sports but has succeeded mainly within the athletics category whereby he was successful in gaining entry in to the South Yorkshire Athletics Finals in Shot Putt and Discus.
 He performed extremely well within the competition and became the overall winner in Shot Putt, an excellent achievement.
 Well done Josh.

 Danny Ward: Danny has been a keen rugby player throughout his time at Westfield and has shown a high level of potential throughout.
 This was finally recognised this year as he was successful in gaining entry into Yorkshires Elite Rugby Development Player Programme (ERDPP).
-This is a huge achievement that will put Danny in the professional limelight, he will understand what it means to become a professional rugby player, have access to high level coaching and be involved within a senior set up moving forward.
+This is a huge achievement that will put Danny in the professional limelight.
+He will understand what it means to become a professional rugby player, have access to high level coaching and be involved within a senior set up moving forward.
 This will also open up doorways for Danny to play for England at school boy level.
 We wish you all the best and we know you will do yourself and your family proud.

 Olivia Brothwell: this year Olivia has had a tremendous time within her chosen sport of Trampolining.
 Her successes have been well recognised within the school and are as follows: